Getting started

 Insert the SD card into your Raspberry Pi 5 device and hit power; the Linux distribution will boot and

-you will automatically be logged in as the user pushpin
+you will automatically be logged in as the user ladmin

 ).